-In addition to our belief in the importance of trust and transparency, as outlined here and in our policies, we believe in the importance of fundamental privacy protections, legal safeguards and judicial oversight of government data collection and surveillance.
+In addition to our commitment to trust and transparency, we also believe in the importance of fundamental privacy, protection of user data, constitutional guardrails and judicial oversight of government data collection and surveillance.

 - We are committed to maintaining Customer privacy and confidentiality

-- Wherever possible, we encourage Customers and third parties to seek data without our intervention
+- Wherever possible we encourage customers and third parties to obtain relevant data without our intervention

 Requests for information through legal process

 |Reporting period||Type of request||Number of requests||Content data and non-content data disclosed||Only non-content data disclosed|

 |1 January 2019 – 31 December 2019||Search warrants||9||9||0|